-(KCSiE 2021 paragraphs 121, Annex A & Annex C Online Safety page 117 to 118).
+(KCSiE 2022 paragraphs 128 to 134, Annex A & Annex C Online Safety page 134 to 147).

-As a school we will teach children in an age appropriate way about youth produced imagery, on-line risks associated with social networking to prevent harm by providing them with the skills, attributes and knowledge to help them navigate risks, including covering online safety, remote learning, filters and monitoring, information security, cyber-crime, reviewing online safety platforms and use of mobile technology.
+As a school we will teach children in an age-appropriate way about youth produced imagery, on-line risks associated with social networking to prevent harm by providing them with the skills, attributes, and knowledge to help them navigate risks, including covering online safety, remote learning, filters and monitoring, information security, cybercrime, reviewing online safety platforms and use of mobile technology.
+We will ensure appropriate filters and monitoring systems in place and regularly review their effectiveness